Samsung SDI — 2025 at a Glance

 - SDI-GM Synergy Cells Holdings LLC — a JV with General Motors for US battery manufacturing.

 The US Inflation Reduction Act’s Advanced Manufacturing Production Credit (AMPC) provided KRW 275 billion (~US$193 million) in tax credits during FY2025, recognized as other operating income within Energy Solutions.
-This tripled from KRW 90 billion in FY2024, indicating meaningful production ramp at US facilities.
+This is up from KRW 90 billion in FY2024.

 6. Capital structure and liquidity